PixelSam123/fastify-ejs-template/README.md

 ## Registering plugins

-Register the plugins you need after the two plugins (fastify-sensible and point-of-view) already listed in app.js under the comment `// Register your plugins here`
+Register the plugins you need after the three plugins (`fastify-sensible`, `fastify-static` and `point-of-view`) already listed in app.js under the comment `// Register your plugins here`

 ## Suggestions!